Nikšić: SFR Yugoslavia (1945–1991)

 After the end of World War II, Nikšić became the site of unprecedented industrial and political developments.
-On September 24, 1948, six unmarked Supermarine Spitfire aircraft landed at Kapino Polje Airport, where they were retrofitted and delivered to the Israeli Air Force in a secret operation.
+On 24 September 1948, six unmarked Supermarine Spitfire aircraft landed at Kapino Polje Airport, where they were retrofitted and delivered to the Israeli Air Force in a secret operation.
 During the operation, the airport was quarantined from the public by Yugoslavia's State Security Administration.
-The unmarked aircraft were flown by pilots from the Israeli Air Force, and three of them were used in the 1948 Arab–Israeli War less than a month after delivery.
+The unmarked aircraft were flown by pilots from the Israeli Air Force, and three of them were used in the 1948 Arab–Israeli War less than a month later.

 One of the biggest changes in Nikšić were the construction of new factories, particularly the metal processing plant "Boris Kidrič", which Josip Broz Tito first visited in May 1959.
-Tito visited the Boris Kidrič plant again on May 12, 1969, after it was reported that the plant recorded a positive net revenue for the previous quarter-year for the first time since its establishment.
+Tito visited the Boris Kidrič plant again on 12 May 1969, after it was reported that the plant recorded a positive net revenue for the previous quarter-year for the first time since its establishment.
 During his second visit to Nikšić, Tito insisted that negative business results be addressed by modernizing machinery in the factory, as opposed to placing responsibility solely on workers.
 By 1985, the Boris Kidrič metal works employed over 6,500 workers, although that year two strikes took place.
 Chronic inflation of the Yugoslav dinar had already begun, and the metal works were dependent on imports in order to produce.
 This added pressure to raise prices of steel products, which in turn made them less competitive with steel from western Europe.

 The city population was increased tenfold, and Nikšić became the heart of Montenegrin industrial complex.
 During the socialist republic era, the city flourished, as steel and iron works, bauxite mines, electricity production, brewery and wood processing industries were set up in and around the city.